jasonroth/ServerOpsMenu/README.md

+ServerOpsMenu 1.1

-Scafolding for generating custom operations menues.
+Scaffolding for generating custom operations menus.
 Can be used for local or remote management.
 Server management, AD, Exchange, etc...